barrymattern/music-theory/README.md

 # Music Theory Helper

-This a simple MVP meant to be an aid in thinking through music theory in an key.
+This a simple MVP meant to be an aid in thinking through music theory in any key.
 The user has five different display options (described below under [Usage](#usage)) to choose from, and each will display the corresponding output in the terminal.

 The main idea is to choose a music key you'd like to study in, then select what you'd like to output: